 But veganism is more than a diet — for example vegans might not wear leather or wool products, buy products that are tested on animals, or visit zoos or aquariums.
 As such, veganism is more of a complete lifestyle choice.
 The vegan diet therefore differs from the Overcoming MS diet because, while some people following the Overcoming MS Program (OMSers) may be ethically vegan and choose to follow the vegan lifestyle, the principle of the Overcoming MS diet specifically is built around health, rather than eliminating animal cruelty.

 - They do not eat or drink any product derived from animals, including meat and dairy

 - They do not consume fish, honey, egg whites, or beer and wine clarified with animal products (by contrast, all of these food items are compliant with the Overcoming MS program)

 - They may eat fried foods, vegan-friendly ‘junk' food, processed meat substitutes, or foods made with coconut — all of which are not recommended on the Overcoming MS program

 Professor George Jelinek modeled his diet on the research of neurologist Dr. Roy Swank, who prescribed a diet which is low in saturated fat for his MS patients.
 Over the course of 34 years, patients who stuck to the diet were less likely to see their condition deteriorate, less likely to experience disability, and as a group they had lower death rates than those who did not stick to the diet.

-One of the central tenets of the OMS diet is that it eliminates meat and poultry, but recommends three servings of Omega-3-rich oily fish per week.
+One of the central tenets of the Overcoming MS diet is that it eliminates meat and poultry, but recommends three servings of Omega-3-rich oily fish per week.

-So what can someone following the OMS diet eat and drink?
+So what can someone following the Overcoming MS diet eat and drink?

 - They do not eat dairy, meat and poultry but may eat egg whites, fish and other seafood